 For most travelers, driving from Sydney to the Great Barrier Reef isn’t a great option, especially on a short vacation to Australia.
 The drive takes anywhere from 14 to 27 hours, depending on the final destination, and bus and train options aren’t much faster.

 Fortunately, you can fly to cities located along the Reef without too much hassle.
-From Sydney, catch a direct flight to Cairns Airport.
+From Sydney, it’s possible to catch a direct flight to Cairns Airport.
 Plan on spending three hours on the plane, as well as $150-300 (USD) for round-trip airfare.

-If you’d prefer exploring Townsville, you can fly into that city too, although direct flights from Sydney are less common.
+If you’d prefer to explore Townsville, you can fly into that city too, although direct flights from Sydney are less common.
 You’ll need to shell out $200-400 (USD) for round-trip airfare to Townsville.
-If you’d rather spend your time on the Fraser Coast, you can catch a direct flight from Sydney to Hervey Bay Airport for about $300 (USD), round trip.
+And if you’d rather spend your time on the Fraser Coast, you can catch a direct flight from Sydney to Hervey Bay Airport for about $300 (USD) round trip.

 How to protect the Great Barrier Reef